-- 1. All submissions must be submitted online no later than October 31, 2019 at 11:59pm EST. - 2.
-All proposals must be submitted online - 3.
-Each author may participate in a total of three (3) small group discussions, workshops, or panel discussions.
-Authors may participate in as many poster or oral abstract presentations as they choose. - 4.
+- 1. All submissions must be submitted online no later than October 31st, 2019 at 11:59pm EST. - 2.
+All proposals must be submitted online. - 3.
+Each individual is limited to three (3) total submissions of any combination as co-author on a small group discussion, co-author on a workshop, co-author on a panel, or first author (presenter) on an oral abstract.
+There is no limit for the number of poster submissions as first or co-author - 4.
 Each submission will be reviewed by at least three peers. - 5.
 Notification of the outcome of the review will be sent to the contact author in January 2020. - 6.
-Presentation is contingent upon the presenting member (usually the first author) registering for the CGEA conference.
+Presentation is contingent upon the presenting member (usually the first author) registering for the WGEA conference.
 Presenter(s) of accepted proposals must be registered for the conference one month prior to the conference.
 Presenters who do not meet this requirement are subject to cancellation of their presentation. - 7.
 Students, residents and fellows are strongly encouraged to submit their work.
-Top rated student and resident/fellow submissions will be recognized with travel awards of \$600 each.
-You will be asked to indicate whether the presenting author is a student, resident or fellow at the time of submission. - 8.
-New investigators are also strongly encouraged to submit their work.
-One presenter, who is at an academic rank below the level of Associate Professor and who is presenting at CGEA for the first time, will receive the Outstanding New Investigator Award (non-monetary).
-You will be asked to indicate whether you are a new investigator at the time of submission.